butteff/Ubuntu-Telemetry-Free-Privacy-Secure/README.md

 # Ubuntu Telemetry-Free, Privacy and Secure
-This Bash script just removes pre-installed Telemetry and pre-installed software and libs with some potentional or high risk.
+This Bash script just removes a pre-installed Telemetry, a pre-installed software and libs with some potentional or a high risk.
 Script removes them to make your experience better and more secure.
 Also, the script installs an additional software for the protection.

 **Please do not imagine it secures your machine against serious adversaries however**.